 \subsection{Random defects}

-In Fig.~\ref{fig:randomdos} (a), we plot the total MLDOS for the easy-axis AFM with multiple defects as function of energy for different defect concentrations.
-Each defect gives rise a local enhancement of the magnon density.
-The averaged effect of each such enhancement leads to a full closing of the magnon gap for large enough defect concentrations, see Fig.~\ref{fig:randomdos} (a).
-Here, we predict that in a system with an anisotropy that is around five percents of the exchange interaction, the magnon gap is closed by a defect concentration between one and three percents.
-The plots in Fig.~\ref{fig:randomdos} (b), illustrate the span of the magnon gap as a function of the defect concentration for two different magnetic anisotropies.
-Despite a larger anisotropy makes the density gap wider, our results suggest that the ordered state in the easy-axis AFMs is practically sensitive to the impurity scattering.
+In Fig.~\ref{fig:randomdos} (a), we plot the total magnon DOS for the easy-axis AFM including multiple defects as a function of energy for different defect concentrations.
+Each defect gives rise to a local enhancement of the magnon density.
+The averaged effect of each such enhancement leads to a full closing of the magnon gap for large enough defect concentrations.
+Fig.~\ref{fig:randomdos} (b), illustrates the impact of defect strength on the magnon gap Despite a larger anisotropy makes the density gap wider, our results suggest that the ordered state in the easy-axis AFMs is practically sensitive to the impurity scattering.

-The plots in Fig.~\ref{fig:lifetime} display the sublattice resolved lifetimes of the spin excitations as function of energy.
-For low concentrations of scattering defects, see the line for $c=0.01$, there is still a non-vanishing gap, while increasing the defect concentration give rise to an increasing number of fluctuations within the energy gap.
-Initially, the low-energy excitations have the same lifetime in the two sublattices.
-However, by increasing energy, lifetimes become different.
-In general, the enhancement of the defect concentration reduces the overall relaxation time of the elementary excitations.
-It can be seen that fluctuations in the sublattice ${\cal A}$ tend to have a shorter lifetime (larger $\tau^{-1}_{\mathcal{A}}$) than in sublattice ${\cal B}$.
-The averaged magnon lifetimes should be measurable by, e.g., inelastic neutron scattering \cite{PhysRevB.3.157, PhysRevB.4.2280} and nuclear magnetic resonance \cite{PhysRevB.7.307}.
+The panels in Fig.~\ref{fig:lifetime} display the sublattice resolved lifetimes of the spin excitations as a function of energy for easy-axis AFMs on a honeycomb lattice.
+As ${\tau}^{-1} = \tau^{-1}_\mathcal{A} + \tau^{-1}_\mathcal{B} $, in general, one can see that lifetime of magnons decreases by increasing energy.
+In lower energy, magnons have a longer lifetime.
+The enhancement of the defect strength reduces the overall relaxation time of magnons.
+Moreover, it can be seen that fluctuations in the sublattice ${\cal A}$ tend to have a shorter lifetime (larger $\tau^{-1}_{\mathcal{A}}$) than in sublattice ${\cal B}$.
+The averaged magnon lifetimes are measurable by, e.g., inelastic neutron scattering \cite{PhysRevB.3.157, PhysRevB.4.2280} and nuclear magnetic resonance \cite{PhysRevB.7.307}.